-"I quickly realised that working in a corporate practice resonated with me," she said.
+"I quickly realised that working in a corporate practice resonated," she said.

-"I particularly liked the transparency, consistency and organisation, the guidelines and protocols that were in place, and the hi-tech equipment available to the vets and vet nurses."
+"I particularly liked the transparency, consistency and organisation, the guidelines that were in place, and the hi-tech equipment available to the vets and vet nurses."

 Today, eight years on, after a stellar career that has seen Aoife go from vet surgeon to senior vet to district vet, she is now head of Vets Now's Edge induction programmes.